frontenddogma/web-development-glossary/manuscript/f.md

 Frame rate
 : The frequency (rate) at which consecutive images called frames appear on a display.
 The term applies equally to film and video cameras, computer graphics, and motion capture systems.
 Frame rate may also be called the frame frequency, and be expressed in Hertz.&nbsp;[†](#w-frame-rate)

+Frame-busting
+: → Framekiller

+Framekiller
+: A technique used by websites and applications to prevent their web pages from being displayed within a frame, to avoid being displayed without permission or for malicious purposes, like as part of a clickjacking attack.&nbsp;[†](#w-framekiller)

 Frames per Second
 : → Frame rate